joshcummingsdesign/bible-notes/wp-content/themes/kadence/readme.txt

 Please report security bugs found in the Kadence theme's source code through the Patchstack Vulnerability Disclosure Program https://patchstack.com/database/vdp/kadence.
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this theme.

 = Changelog =
+= 1.2.28 | 17th July 2025
+* Fix: Duplicated banner roles removed.
+* Fix: Store notice placment above the content.
+* Fix: Circle shape for radial gradient color selector.
+* Fix: Scroll to id on WooCommerce single product tabs.
+* Fix: Overlapping text in some Woo Commerce product carts.
+* Fix: Tutor LMS course layout title typography settings.

+= 1.2.27 | 3rd July 2025 =
+* Fix: Sale button position in pro gallery for Woo Templates.

+= 1.2.26 | 19th June 2025 =
+* Add: Description for some settings in customizer.
+* Add: Additional Social Icons
+* Fix: Responsive theme font settings in the editor.
+* Fix: Improve layout of LifterLMS 7.8.
+* Fix: Improve visibility of mobile off canvas menu in some situations.
+* Fix: Issue with hover navigation links in some situations.
+* Fix: Improve look of Firefox focus borders.

+= 1.2.25 | 5th June 2025 =
+* Update: Adding Mega Menu open on click/hover settings to Secondary+ navigations.

+= 1.2.24 | 15th May 2025 =
+* Fix: Active color setting for parent menu does not work if submenu is opened in Sticky Header

+= 1.2.23 | 1st May 2025 =
+* Update: Connect post category colors with relevant blocks (Posts, Post Grid)

 = 1.2.22 | 17th April 2025 =
 * Update: Adding datePublished meta information for seo.